The WtbR Team

 Arthur Rosch – January 2019 to Present

-You can catch Arthur’s “Mind Fields” on Fridays, sometimes.
+Once a month you can catch Arthur’s “Mind Fields” , usually on Friday’s.

 A Midwesterner by birth, Arthur Rosch migrated to the West Coast just in time to be a hippie but discovered that he was more connected to the Beatnik generation.
 He harkened back to an Old School world of jazz, poetry, painting and photography.
 In the Eighties he received Playboy Magazine’s Best Short Story Award for a comic view of a planet where there are six genders.
 The timing was not good.
 His life was falling apart as he struggled with addiction and depression.
 He experienced the reality of the streets for more than a decade.
 Putting himself back together was the defining experience of his life.
 It wasn’t easy.
 It did, however, nurture his literary soul.
 He has a passion for astronomy, photography, history, psychology and the weird puzzle of human experience.
 He is currently a certified Seniors Peer Counselor in Sonoma County, California.
 Come visit his blogs and photo sites. www.artrosch.com and http://bit.ly/2uyxZbv